 Inpatient rehab allows for constant care and customized support from our medical staff.
 Inpatient treatment is the right choice for those who need to concentrate on recovering from alcohol abuse without the added stress of work, school, or their social obligations.

 At Alpine Recovery Lodge, inpatient care can last anywhere from 30 to 90 days depending on the needs of the individual.
 This treatment can include behavioral therapies such as Cognitive Behavioral Therapy, or CBT.
-SUch therapies encourage the patient to alter the ways in which they tend to react to stressful situations by promoting healthier ways of coping.
+Such therapies encourage the patient to alter the ways in which they tend to react to stressful situations by promoting healthier ways of coping.

 When Intervention is Needed